On lattice-polarized K3 surfaces: Quasipolarized moduli

-\begin{remark} In \cite{dolgachev1996mirror-symmetry}, one instead considers only roots $\beta\in\Lambda$.
-The corresponding ``large" cones $\cK_\Lambda$ are then Weyl chambers for the Weyl group $W(\Lambda)$.
-This appears to be the main source of trouble, since the walls of the K\"ahler cones $\cK_X$ are determined by all roots $\beta\in L_{K3}$, not just by those that lie in~$\Lambda$. \end{remark}
+\begin{remark} Definition \ref{small-cone} is the key definition of this paper.
+In \cite{dolgachev1996mirror-symmetry}, a cone $\cK_\Lambda$ is defined as an open Weyl chamber for the Weyl group $W(\Lambda)$ and a ``$\Lambda$-polarized quasi ample" K3 surface is defined as a pair $(X,j)$ with an embedding $j\colon \Lambda\hookrightarrow {\rm NS}(X)$ for which $j(\cK_\Lambda)$ contains a big and nef class.
+This is the main source of trouble, since the walls of the K\"ahler cone $\cK_X$ are determined by all roots $\beta\in L_{K3}$, not just by those that lie in~$\Lambda$.
+The cones $\cK_X$ are too ``large'', in that there may be too many isometries $j\colon \Lambda \to {\rm NS}(X)$ for which $j(\cK_\Lambda)$ contains a big and nef class, leading in some cases to an infinite period fiber, see Remark \ref{rem:dolgachev}.